 5. Guilt (Reparation) Offering

-The guilt offering caused the individual to look beyond the sin to the damage it caused (Leviticus 5:16).
-The guilt offering is also called “reparation” because the person not only sought forgiveness, but first he or she also paid full restitution, adding to the price an additional percentage.
+The guilt offering caused the individual to look beyond the sin itself and to the damage it caused (Leviticus 5:16).
+The guilt offering is also called “reparation” because the person not only sought forgiveness but first he or she also paid full restitution, adding to the price an additional percentage.